gk199/P5_HCAL_RawData/README.md

 g++ -o process_events_plotByQIE process_events_plotByQIE.C `root-config --cflags --libs` ./process_events_plotByQIE
 ```
 plotByQIE does the TDC and FG bit distributions vs ieta.
+This also does the landau fits for QIE phase setting, using run 360794.

 If running interactively, this would be via:
 ```
 root -l -b -q process_events.C
 ```
 I usually run with nohup, such as `nohup ./process_events &` since it takes a few hours to complete (1.5 million events).

+### November relevant macros
+`LocalQIEscan_nominal` does 0ns delay, for LUT update plots.

+`LocalQIEscan` is poorly named - was used for local QIE scan tests, but also works for global plotting.
+This focuses on TDC distributions.

+`TPenergy_QIEscan` is for HCAL TP plots (FG, energy) in QIE scan (November).

 ## Other similar work